-Union bank is no baby as it was founded in year 1917 as a branch in Nigeria beyond the shores of Caribbean, courtesy of Colonial bank.
+Union bank is no baby as it was founded in the year 1917 as a branch in Nigeria beyond the shores of Caribean, courtesy of Colonial bank.

-In year 1925, Colonial bank was listed as part of what was acquired by Barclays Bank.
+In the year 1925, Colonial bank was listed as part of what was acquired by Barclays Bank.

 Following Nigeria Independence, Barclay bank had 41 branches in Nigeria.
 In 1969, Barclays Bank got incorporated in Nigeria as Barclays Bank in Nigeria Limited.

-In year 1971, it shares were seen on the Nigeria Stock Exchange list.
-The federal government had interest in the bank and so bought 51.67% shares of the bank.
+In the year 1971, it shares were seen on the Nigeria Stock Exchange list.
+The federal government had an interest in the bank and so bought 51.67% shares of the bank.

 Seven years later, the remaining 40% with London was sold to some individuals and businesses in Nigeria.
 The bank was then renamed Union Bank of Nigeria to mirror the new mantle ownership.